We Didn’t Drink All The Vino: 2005 Italia Uncensored!

 Then it was back to the Palazzo Bocci for one more round of pre-dinner wine.

-Unbeknownst to any of us at the time, we would also be forced to bid farewell to our means of transportation for the past few days.
+Unbeknownst to any of us at the time, we would also be forced to bid farewell to our means of transportation that we had used the past few days.